Marko Bošnjak (judge): Judicial career

 In 2016, Bošnjak was elected judge of the European Court of Human Rights in Strasbourg, France, in respect of Slovenia.
-He became Vice-President of Section II in 2019, President of Section I in 2022 and Vice-President of the Court in November 2022.
+He became Vice-President of Section II in 2019, President of Section I in 2022, and Vice-President of the Court in November 2022.
 Finally, he served as the President of the Court between July 2024 and May 2025.

-At the European Court of Human Rights he presided over the Grand Chamber in the case of Hurbain vs. Belgium, and over chambers in several landmark judgements of the Court, such as Żurek vs. Poland, Juszczyszyn vs. Poland, Tuleya vs. Poland, Safi and others vs. Greece, Darboe and Camarra vs. Italy, and Alhowais vs. Hungary.
-He submitted several resonant separate opinions in various landmark judgements of the Court, including Big Brother Watch and others vs. The UK, Murtazaliyeva vs. Russia, and Zlicic vs. Serbia.

-In June 2025 he was appointed as a judge at the European Court of Justice for the remainder of the term of judge Marko Ilešič who died in office in 2024.
+At the European Court of Human Rights, he presided over the Grand Chamber in the case of Hurbain vs. Belgium, and over chambers in several landmark judgements of the Court, such as Żurek vs. Poland, Juszczyszyn vs. Poland, Tuleya vs. Poland, Safi and others vs. Greece, Darboe and Camarra vs. Italy, and Alhowais vs. Hungary.
+He submitted several resonant separate opinions in various landmark judgements of the Court, including Big rother Watch and others vs. The UK, Murtazaliyeva vs. Russia, and Zlicic vs. Serbia.
+In June 2025, he was appointed as a judge at the European Court of Justice for the remainder of the term of judge Marko Ilešič, who died in office in 2024.